-Justin Hemmes will trade in Melbourne after snapping up the CBD’s distinctive Tomasetti House for more than $40 million.
+Justin Hemmes will trade in Melbourne after snapping up the CBD’s distinctive Tomasetti House for $43 million.

 The director of hospitality group Merivale operates more than 80 Sydney venues.

 In March, the company acquired The Quarterback in Narooma – its first purchase outside of the New South Wales capital.

 Over seven floors, Tomasetti House at 277-279 Flinders Lane was offloaded by Sydney-based Margaret and Warren Millett who own the Mill House Bar and Restaurant, which trades in the basement.

 The ground level is retail, part rented to Zomp Shoes.

 The balance of the 1853 building is fit out with offices.

 Tomasetti House was listed 13 months ago but withdrawn because of COVID.